jamart3d/wolf01/README.md

 # wolf1

-This is a simple music player app made in flutter, that plays one song It serves as a starting point for developing a Flutter music app.
+This is a simple music player app made in flutter, that plays one song.<BR>
+ It serves as a starting point for developing a Flutter music app.

 ## Getting Started